ARTICLES

 10. Ghost Plant (Monotropa Uniflora)

-Giving all the spooky vibes you need for an upcoming Halloween, the ghost plant gets its nickname from its unusual coloring—transparent.
-Due to the fact that it completely lacks chlorophyll and does not need to photosynthesize due to its symbiotic relationship with fungi, it gets its nutrition through parasitism.
-The benefit of this is it gives it a dainty glow and the ability to grow even in the darkest forests.
+Giving all the spooky vibes you need, the ghost plant gets its nickname from its unusual coloring—transparent.
+Because it completely lacks chlorophyll and does not need to photosynthesize due to its symbiotic relationship with fungi, it gets its nutrition through parasitism.
+This gives it a dainty glow and the ability to grow even in the darkest forests.

 Strangest plants ghost plant on Thursd